-The Safety Officer, or his/her designee, will perform a risk evaluation and determination immediately after the occurrence of a workplace violence incident.
+The County Attorney's Office, or their designee, will perform a risk evaluation and determination immediately after the occurrence of a workplace violence incident.
 The investigation may take various forms, depending upon the type of incident.

-Upon completion of the review, the Safety Officer, or his/her designee, will address the cause(s) of the incident and take the necessary steps to eliminate or reduce the likelihood of such an incident occurring again.
-The Safety Officer may also make recommendations for revising the Workplace Violence Prevention Policy.
+Upon completion of the review, the County Attorney's Office, or their designee, will address the cause(s) of the incident and take the necessary steps to eliminate or reduce the likelihood of such an incident occurring again.
+The County Attorney's Office may also make recommendations for revising the Workplace Violence Prevention Policy.
 Any revisions to the policy will be put in writing and made available to employees.
 Employee training will be provided if significant changes to the policy are made.
 The County will also consider global prevention enhancements at all work sites which may be necessary to properly protect employees.